Copyright in architecture in the United States: Work-made-for-hire

 Although copyright ownership generally vests in an architect who designs a work, the Copyright Act specifies an exception called the "work-made-for-hire" doctrine.
-Under this doctrine, an employee who prepares a design within the scope of his or her employment will not be the author of the work.
+Under this doctrine, an employee who prepares a design within the scope of their employment will not be the author of the work.
 Rather, the employer is considered the author and copyright owner of the design.
 Despite this exception, an architect's work is rarely considered a work-made-for-hire because to be considered an "employee", several factors are considered, the most important being whether the person received employee benefits and was treated under tax law as an employee.
 Architects rarely receive such benefits from the person who hired them and therefore generally own the copyright in the works themselves.
 However the architect's employee, even if they alone executed the work, typically do not own the copyright.
 For example, in Bonner v.
 Dawson, an architect's work was not considered a work-made-for-hire, although hired by the client, because he was "clearly in the capacity of an independent contractor rather than an employee".